zhenzhang35/percolation/README.md

 # Percolation

-This code estimate the value of the *percolation threshold* via Monte Carlo simulation.
+This code estimates the value of the *percolation threshold* via Monte Carlo simulation.

 ## Instruction